IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - Gyrfalcon's body held in stasis
 Clues
 - [ ] Owl holds all the old exam scrolls, including gyrfalcon's
-- [ ] Macaw left one of Orin's letters at his office, Owl has it
+- [ ] Macaw's office: Macaw left some of Gandras' letters at office for buying up land
+- [ ] Owl took one of Gandras' letters from Orin from his office
 - [ ] Gyrfalcon's office: recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
 Gyrfalcon fixed it but wasn't sure how the orders got mixed up
 #### The Featherweight
 - Kite and kite supplies store, owned by Myla Stonecutter